Jeev1-daliparthi/Projects/EmployeeManagement-Application/README.md

-# Employee Management System with Spring Security
+# Employee Management Application with Spring Security

 This Spring Boot application implements a basic Employee Management System with role-based access control using Spring Security.